prakharr3act/bmi-calculator/README.md

 ---

-##  Project Structure
-* `index.html` - The UI structure and input fields.
-* `style.css` - Custom styling for a modern look.
-* `script.js` - The calculation logic and DOM manipulation.

----

 ##  How to Use
 1. Enter your **height** in centimeters (e.g., 180).
 2. Enter your **weight** in kilograms (e.g., 75).